 If U.S. “Internet Sales Tax” passes…

-In the past we have often talked about how the Marketplace Fairness Act, the Remote Transaction Parity Act or the Sales Tax Simplification Act of 2016 would affect U.S.-based sellers.
+In the past we have often talked about how the Marketplace Fairness Act, the Remote Transaction Parity Act or the Sales Tax Simplification Act would affect U.S.-based sellers.
 But if you are an online seller based in a non-U.S. country, an “internet sales tax” law could change the rules for you, too.
 Keep following the TaxJar blog for updates on internet sales tax.

 Sales Tax Resources for International Sellers